 But let’s put the value development of the Nautilus aside for a while, and talk about the steel luxury sports watch that Patek Philippe introduced in 1976 and then re-introduced in 2006.

 Patek Philippe is being regarded as one of the most prestigious watch companies from Switzerland.
 This always has been the case.
 Their – often – wealthy clients are located all over the world and among them are royals and captains of industry.
 It is a brand with one of the best-known slogans, “You never actually own a Patek Philippe.
 You merely look after it for the next generation.”.
 Whether this is true or not, does not matter, owners of a Patek Philippe watch or future buyers of a Patek Philippe watch gladly refer to this slogan to justify their expensive timepiece.

-In the mid-1970s Patek Philippe, being famous for their high quality watches with complications or the flat gold dress watches, decided to manufacture a luxury sports watch.
-A few years earlier, in 1972, Audemars Piguet showed with their Royal Oak watch that an haute horlogerie brand could actually get away with a luxury sports watch in stainless steel.
+In the mid-1970s Patek Philippe is famous for their high-quality watches with complications or the flat gold dress watches, decided to manufacture a luxury sports watch.
+A few years earlier, in 1972, Audemars Piguet showed with their Royal Oak watch that an Haute Horlogerie brand could actually get away with a luxury sports watch in stainless steel.

 A large part of the Patek Philippe clients did not like the Nautilus.
 A sports watch did not make sense for a company like Patek Philippe, who always had their focus on classic shaped (gold) timepieces with – or without – complications.
 The Nautilus became the enfant terrible of the collection and it actually still is.